trushkevich/trushkevich.github.io/_posts/2014-12-17-email-on-rails.markdown

 categories: posts
 ---

-This post contains some notes regarding different aspects of work with email in Ruby on Rails.
+This post contains some notes regarding different aspects of work with email in Ruby on Rails and covers such topics as sending and receiving email as well as using address tagging.

 ## **Sending email**